 Jacksonville Human Rights Commission

 Since 1967, the Jacksonville Human Rights Commission (JHRC or Commission) has worked to ensure that all Jacksonville residents enjoy a community free of discriminatory practices.
-As an enforcement agency, the JHRC investigates complaints of alleged discriminatory or unfair practices in the areas of employment, housing and public accommodations because of a person’s race, color, religion, sex, national origin, age, disability, marital status or familial status.
+As an enforcement agency, the JHRC investigates complaints of alleged discriminatory or unfair practices in the areas of employment, housing and public accommodations because of a person’s race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, marital status or familial status.
 The JHRC also promotes mutual understanding and respect among members of all economic, social, racial, religious and ethnic groups; and works to eliminate discrimination against and antagonism between religious, racial and ethnic groups.

 The JHRC conducts studies on trending human relations issues and provides training opportunities on anti-discrimination laws, and the impact of cultural sensitivity on health matters and law enforcement practices.
 Additionally, the JHRC sponsors and facilitates community conversations on a variety of issues that serve to foster a deeper understanding of other racial, ethnic, religious and cultural norms.

 Need to file a discrimination complaint?
 Please select one of the categories below for more information:

 Title VI of the Civil Rights Act of 1964

 The City of Jacksonville prohibits discrimination in the operation of any federally assisted program on the basis of race, color, or national origin.
 In addition, the City of Jacksonville makes every effort to assist those with limited English proficiency.
 More information can be found at the fllowing links:

 No events are scheduled at this time.